bdferul/chain_tools/README.md

 Chain tools: The Way Rust Was Always Meant To Be
 ================================================

 chain_tools is a library with the goal of turning every function into one long function chain.
-The inspiration comes from learning Haskell and finding myself frustated with the limitations of list comprehensions.
+The inspiration comes from learning Haskell and finding myself frustated with the limitations of list comprehension.

 # A Not-So Brief Rant About List Comprehension